openhoat/portainer-sdk/README.md

 - PORTAINER_JWT : portainer JWT token (obtained in authentication result, and usually available for 8 hours)
 - PORTAINER_USERNAME : username of the portainer account to use when an authentication is needed (to generate a new JWT)
 - PORTAINER_PASSWORD : password of the portainer account to use when an authentication is needed (to generate a new JWT)
-- PORTAINER_REGISTRY_SERVER : docker private registry server hostname
+- PORTAINER_DOCKER_REGISTRY : docker registry server hostname
 - ENCRYPTION_KEY : encryption key to use to encrypt / decrypt passwords saved in settings file
 - LOG_LEVEL : log level
 - LANG : preferred lang to use (aliases : LC_ALL, LC_MESSAGES, LANGUAGE)